doneill/koop-provider-pg/README.md

 PG_PASSWORD=<password>
 ```

-If database connection enviornment variables are not set the provider will use the default configuration.
+If database connection environment variables are not set the provider will use the default configuration.

 - Open **config/default.json** and set your database connection parameters, an example is provided in **config/example.json**.